-Today's lesson concerns a New Testament observance that has it's origins in the Old Testament.
+This lesson concerns a New Testament observance that has its origins in the Old Testament.

-every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old.
+. . . every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old.

-The OT doesn't get a lot of attention these days, and sadly so, considering that, Paul clearly tells us...
+The Old Testament doesn't get a lot of attention these days, and sadly so, considering that Paul tells us how valuable it is.

-A neglect of the Old Testament leaves us with only a partial and incomplete picture of the truths of the New Testament concepts that are, many times, only superficially, traditionally, and culturally understood without the Old, and we end up missing all the wonderfully deep and rich images, illustrations, examples, and lessons that are essential to our comprehension and growth, Paul encourages our learning from the Old when he writes...
+Neglect of the Old Testament leaves us with only a partial and incomplete picture of the truths of the New Testament concepts that are, many times, only superficially, traditionally, and culturally understood without the Old.
+What happens when we disregard this portion of God's Word is that we end up missing all the wonderfully deep and vibrant images, illustrations, examples, and lessons that are essential to our comprehension and growth.
+Paul encourages our learning from the Old when he writes the following.

-whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope ~ Romans 15:4
+. . . whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.

 Nothing has changed about God.
 He is the same yesterday, today, and forever.
 He is the God of the Old and the New.

-these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.
+. . . these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come.

-This study will, therefore, examine how the modern tradition of Pentecost in Christian churches is rooted in an Old Testament observance of a feast called Shavuot or Feast of Weeks, Both Shavuot and Pentecost are very related and symbiotic.
-As we shall learn they both contain necessary elements that concern our Christian walk and faith.
+Therefore, this study will examine how the modern tradition of Pentecost in Christian churches is rooted in an Old Testament observance of a feast called Shavuot or Feast of Weeks.
+Both Shavuot and Pentecost are very related and symbiotic.
+As we shall learn, they both contain necessary elements that concern our Christian walk and faith.

-you shall observe the Feast of Weeks (Shavuot), of the firstfruits of wheat harvest.
+. . . you shall observe the Feast of Weeks (Shavuot), of the first fruits of wheat harvest.

-you shall keep the Feast of Weeks (Shavuot) to the Lord your God ~ Deuteronomy 16:10
+. . . you shall keep the Feast of Weeks (Shavuot) to the Lord your God.

-Shavuot was the fourth, and middle, of the seven Biblical feasts, and also in the middle of the three that are considered pilgrim feasts, where the men of God were required to appear before the Lord, at the temple in Jerusalem.
-This could indicate to us that there is something in this Feast that is central and foundational to our understanding of God's full plan.
+Shavuot was the fourth, and at the center of, the seven Biblical feasts.
+It is also at the center of the three of these that are considered pilgrim feasts.
+The three Pilgrim Feasts required that the men of God had to appear before the Lord at the temple in Jerusalem.
+Its center position indicates that this Feast is central and pivotal to our understanding of God's full plan.

 Counting of the Omer

-Shavuot, a celebration of the first fruits of the wheat harvest, commenced what was known as the "Counting of the Omer" in which fifty days were counted from the Passover.
-During this time, between Passover and Shavuot, a sacrifice of an omer of barley was offered in the temple daily, in anticipation of the wheat harvest which coincided with the celebrating of the giving of the Torah on Mount Sinai.
+Shavuot, a celebration of the wheat harvest's first fruits, concluded what was known as the "Counting of the Omer."This observance counted fifty days from the Passover to Shavuot.
+During this time, between Passover and Shavuot, a sacrifice of an omer of barley was offered in the temple daily, in anticipation of the wheat harvest.
+This holy day coincided with the celebration of the giving of the Torah on Mount Sinai.

-you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf (omer in Hebrew) of the wave offering: seven Sabbaths shall be completed.
+. . . you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf (omer in Hebrew) of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.

-The Torah (first five books of the Bible), was the Word, agreement, and instruction of God to His Covenant people, through whom Christ would come, to those who accepted Him, with the intent to follow Him, and His instructions, to a designated promised land.
-The Sinai meeting was considered as a wedding day or a marriage to God.
+The Torah (first five books of the Bible) was the Word, agreement, and instruction of God to His Covenant people, through whom Christ would come.
+The Torah was written to those who accepted Him, with the intent to follow Him and His instructions.
+The Sinai meeting was considered a wedding day or a marriage to God that ratified that agreement.

-Deborah M. Melamed wrote in "The Three Pillars" that this particular holiday celebrated Israels spiritual liberation,
+In her book "The Three Pillars," Deborah M. Melamed wrote that this particular holiday celebrated Israel's spiritual liberation.

 Passover marked their freedom from slavery.
 Shavuot marked their freedom to be God's.
 The same way that Christ's death frees us from sin and His Spirit frees us to obey.